 Is your car allowance policy competitive?

-Your car allowance policy for mobile employees is an important piece of the compensation puzzle.
+The employee car allowance is actually the weak link in a lot of organizations' benefits package, including many of your competitors'.
 You have to protect your employees’ compensation from the high and often volatile costs of operating a personal vehicle for business.
-Failure to do so will mean loss of top employees to competitors offering more robust policies.
-But as our 2018 survey reveals, the "industry standard" car allowance has become the most ignored and unreviewed part of most companies' compensation plans.
+But as one of our surveys revealed, the "industry standard" car allowance tends to be the most ignored and unreviewed part of most companies' compensation plans.

 Disguised compensation or competitive business tool?

 Car allowances were originally used as a way to deliver additional compensation to employees.
-Negotiating a vehicle allowance offered an alternative to negotiating salary with new hires and as a result allowances came to be viewed essentially as a disguised form of compensation.
 Instead of viewing it as a dynamic business tool to help retain current employees, many businesses let years pass without ever reviewing their actual allowance amount, focusing instead on the compensation package as a whole.

-With mobile employees occupying an increasing share of the workforce, it is imperative that companies not neglect the car allowance.
-No matter what industry you're in, you cannot settle for the "standard" car allowance.
+But now is not the time to settle for the "standard" car allowance.
 Instead, you need to turn it into a business tool that covers all mobile employees’ costs.
-An allowance that is directly responsive to employees’ vehicle costs is an invaluable tool for retaining top employees and will give you a competitive edge over the many companies that leave theirs unreviewed for years.
+An allowance that is directly responsive to employees’ vehicle costs is an invaluable tool for retaining top employees.

-On top of this, a standard monthly car allowance is taxable.
-This means that a huge chunk of the monthly payment—often 30 to 40 percent—goes to the government, instead of to the employee.
+A key weakness of a standard monthly car allowance is taxes.
+A huge chunk of the monthly payment – often 30 to 40 percent – goes to the government, instead of to the employee.
 By reviewing your policy and comparing it with non-taxable car reimbursement policies, such as the fixed and variable rate car allowance (FAVR), you may be able to leverage your current tax waste into a better benefit for employees while saving the company money.

-4 signs your car allowance policy may not be competitive
+5 signs your car allowance policy can't compete

 So how do you know if your car allowance is a competitive business tool?
 If any one of the following statements is true, it’s time to review your policy and make it more robust.